Glenhaven suburb profile

 Glenhaven property market performance

-Glenhaven's property market has shown positive growth over the past 12 months, with house values increasing by 4.8%.
-The current median house price stands at $2.53 million, reflecting a robust demand for housing in the area.
-However, there is no data available for units, indicating a lack of unit sales activity.
+Glenhaven’s property market has shown positive growth over the past 12 months, with house values increasing by 5.0%.
+The current median house price stands at $2.9 million, reflecting strong demand in the area.
+However, there is no data available for units, indicating a lack of unit sales activity in the suburb.

-In terms of sales activity, 13 houses have been sold in the past 12 months, with properties spending a median of 61 days on the market.
-This suggests a moderate pace in the housing market, with buyers taking time to make purchasing decisions.
+In terms of sales activity, 27 houses have been sold over the past 12 months, with properties spending a median of 42 days on the market.
+This suggests a steady pace of sales in the housing sector.

-The rental market in Glenhaven has experienced significant growth, with average rent for houses increasing by 17.4% over the last 12 months, reaching $1,025.
-This indicates a strong demand for rental properties, although there is no data available for unit rentals.
+The rental market for houses in Glenhaven has also seen growth, with average rent increasing by 5.4% over the last 12 months to $975.
+Again, there is no data for units, highlighting the suburb's focus on house properties.

 | Houses | Units | |